|

 for wine…” Claire felt a cold finger of fear trace down her back.
 She was afraid for him, and for

-… Claire flopped back onto the bed and stared at the sworls on the
+the first time, afraid of him. … … Claire flopped back onto the bed and stared at the sworls on the

 white ceiling, feeling numb.
 She